Ciara Brady

-Ciara Brady Weston is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
+Ciara Brady is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
 Created by Hogan Sheffer and Meg Kelly, the role is portrayed by Victoria Konefal since 2017.

 She is a member of three of the most prominent Salem families, Brady, Kiriakis, and Horton, and the only daughter of the supercouple Bo Brady and Hope Williams.

 Casting

-Child actors Dakota and Danica Hobbs were the first actors who originated the role of Ciara Brady, when they appeared in the role from 2007 to 2008, the role was then taken over by Lauren Boles from 2008 to 2015.
+Child actors Dakota and Danica Hobbs originated the role from 2007 to 2008.
+The role was then taken over by Lauren Boles from 2008 to 2015.
 In 2015, Days of Our Lives sent out a casting call using the code name Danielle, describing the character as a 16–17-year-old girl who has experienced a lot of pain in her life.
 In October 2015, it was declared that Vivian Jovanni had won the role, which had been previously played by child actress Lauren Boles.
 Jovanni debuted on October 30, 2015.
 In December 2016, Jovanni left the show.
 In July 2017, it was revealed that Ciara would be recast and return in December 2017 alongside Brandon Beemer's Shawn-Douglas Brady and Martha Madison's Belle Black.
 In August 2017, actress Victoria Konefal was cast as the new Ciara, making her debut on December 1, 2017.
 In July 2020, Konefal announced her departure as a full-time cast member, but left open the possibility of returning for guest appearances.